intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 abc: true
 ---

 "Organized sound" is a common way to define music in its simplest form, and we can use this definition as a launching point for discussing pitch collections and scales.
-If we accept that music is "organized sound", then the methods used to organize it will define all aspects of the composition.
+If we accept that music is "organized sound", then the methods used to organize it will define all aspects of its composition.

 ## Tonal music